- To build national pride

 Donations to the Americanism programs

 Your support is greatly appreciated.
-You can donate to these programs by using the below Post 291 webpage, https://www.al291.com/donation-information.
+You can donate to these programs by using the button below.
 Using the drop-down arrow, chose the Americanism Programs line.
-To specify which Americanism program you would like to donate your contribution to, please add a note in box ‘+ Write a note (Optional), Boys State, Oratorical, Baseball, Boys Scouts or where it is needed most.
+To specify which Americanism program, you would like to donate your contribution to, please add a note in box ‘+ Write a note (Optional), Boys & Girls State program, Oratorical, Orange County Baseball, Boys Scouts of America or where it is needed most.

 It is my honor and pleasure along with a long list of other Post 291 Legionnaires and others who volunteer and support these programs to service the youth of Orange County.